docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 </div>
 <div id="tab4" class="tab-pane fade" markdown="1">

-#### Is ECI supported on WSL?
+#### WSL Compatibility

-Prior to Docker Desktop 4.20, using Enhanced Container Isolation (ECI) on Windows hosts was only supported when Docker Desktop was configured to use Hyper-V to create the Docker Desktop Linux VM.
-ECI was not supported when Docker Desktop was configured to use Windows Subsystem for Linux (WSL).
+Prior to Docker Desktop 4.20, Enhanced Container Isolation (ECI) on Windows hosts was only supported when Docker Desktop was configured to use Hyper-V to create the Docker Desktop Linux VM.
+ECI was not supported when Docker Desktop was configured to use Windows Subsystem for Linux (aka WSL).

-Starting with Docker Desktop 4.20, ECI is supported when Docker Desktop is configured to use either Hyper-V or WSL version 2 (aka WSL 2).
+Starting with Docker Desktop 4.20, ECI is supported when Docker Desktop is configured to use either Hyper-V or WSL version 2.

 >**Note**
 >